Who broke the contract — CenturyLink or Terri Trier? That’s the question we have to answer today. At stake: a $200 early termination charge.

 I can’t believe a company rep flatly told you that you were “wrong.”
 What kind of customer service is that?

 You definitely should have appealed this to someone higher up at CenturyLink.
 A review of your correspondence suggests you spent a lot of time — way, way too much time — corresponding with the company.
 All for nothing.
+(Here is an ultimate guide on how to fix your own consumer need)

-I contacted CenturyLink on your behalf.
+My advocacy team and I contacted CenturyLink on your behalf.
 A representative called you and admitted that the company had been overcharging you.
 The rep agreed that you had, in fact, signed up for auto pay and paperless bills.
 Your early termination charge has been waived.